 If you’re new here, welcome!
-You will see I love to decorate with as little mula as possible, and that means lots of thrifting, repurposing, and upcycling around here!
+You will see I love to decorate with as little money as possible, and that means lots of thrifting, repurposing, and upcycling around here!

-Can we take a minute to remember what this space looked like before we moved in back in August?
+Can we take a minute to remember what this space looked like before we moved in back in August of 2017?

 I was a bit overwhelmed with how I was going to make this space ours, but it didn’t take too long.